codemation/easyauth/README.md

     async def groups():
         return f"I am groups"

-    # grants access to all members of group which a role of 'basic' or advanced, or member 'users' group
+    # grants access to all members of 'users' group
+    # or a groups with role of 'basic' or advanced
     @server.auth.get('/roles', roles=['basic', 'advanced'], groups=['users'])
     async def roles():
-        return f"I am roles"
+        return f"Roles and Groups"

     # grants access to all members of groups with a roles granting 'BASIC_CREATE'
     @server.auth.get('/actions', actions=['BASIC_CREATE'])